dominik271828/chip-8/README.md

 ```
 cargo run /path/to/rom
 ```

+### Improvements
+Sound and random number still need to be implemented, otherwise, the emulator is fully-fledged.
 ## Contributing

 Feel free to fork this repository, submit issues, or make pull requests.
 Contributions are always welcome.